4 classes: System1D, BioSim1D, Membranes1D, Diffusion1D. End users will typically instantiate BioSim1D

 :param n_steps: The desired number of constant steps

-:param delta_x: Distance between consecutive bins
+:param delta_x: Distance between consecutive bins (the spatial dimension of each bin)

 |